DavidScales/testing-goat/README.md

         def setUp(self):
             ...

-Where functional tests are grouped with classes, and these classes inherit from LiveServerTestCase, which gives me the test dev server & database, and also setUp and tearDown methods to run in between tests.
+Where functional tests are grouped with classes, and these classes inherit from `LiveServerTestCase`, which gives me the test dev server & database, and also `setUp` and `tearDown` methods to run in between tests.

-The test dev server as its own url - live_server_url
+The test dev server as its own URL - `live_server_url`.

-###### Implicit and Explicit Waits
+### Implicit and Explicit Waits

-there are implicit & explicit waits
+There are implicit & explicit waits
-* implicit ones are when you leave it up to selenium to wait for some element or async operation. these are unreliable, and considered a bad idea even by the selenium team.
+* implicit ones are when you leave it up to selenium to wait for some element or async operation.
+These are often unreliable, and considered a bad idea even by the selenium team.
-* explicit waits are where we tell selenium to wait a fixed time before looking for an element or do a thing. the issue here is that you dont want to wait too long (slow tests) and you dont want to wait too little (might get false negatives if something is just abnormally slow for some reason), and you really never know how long is long enough.
+* explicit waits are where we tell selenium to wait a fixed amount of time before looking for an element or doing a thing.
+The issue here is that you dont want to wait too long (because your tests will be unnecessarily slow) and you dont want to wait too little (because you might get false negatives if something is just abnormally slow for some reason), and you really never know how long is long enough.

 A good technique is to create a retry loop with a timeout:

     from selenium.common.exceptions import WebDriverException

     MAX_WAIT = 10
     ...